Techno-Hwizrdry/clok/README.md

 Press the right most button, or touch the screen to switch the time formatting between 12 hours and 24 hours.

+Press the left button to cycle through different (included) fonts.

 ## Usage

 * Download and install the latest version of [Tide](https://github.com/tingbot/tide/releases/) for OS X.